nearprotocol/stakewars/README.md

-# May 19th 2020 update - Stake Wars Episode II: Return of the Validators
+# Stake Wars Episode II: Return of the Validators
+May 19th 2020 update, official launch

 Welcome to NEAR Stake Wars Episode II, Return of the Validators!